Some clarifications on the rules

 - No. A ship that moves 2 squares must pass through a free square.

-- Can a ship with 2 sails go back and forth to its starting square?
+- Can a ship with 2 sails make a round trip to return to its starting square?

 - Can a ship move to a square occupied by an allied ship?